FilippoMB/python-time-series-handbook/notebooks/00/knowledge_test.md

 C
 ```

-**Question 176: Under which circumstances is it preferable to use F1 score rather than accuracy?**
+**Under which circumstances is it preferable to use F1 score rather than accuracy?**
 - A) When the data set is balanced and model performance is consistent across classes.
 - B) When the data set is imbalanced and there is a need to balance the importance of precision and recall.
 - C) When the classes in the data set are perfectly balanced.